loomts/ipfs-cluster/README.md

 2. Allocate, descide which shard send to which node.
 The implementation make more peers store the data shards, and more than one peer store the parity shards.
 See `ShardAllocate` for details.
 After figure who to store the shard, then use RPC Call `IPFSConnector.BlockStream` to send blocks, and `Cluster.Pin` to **remote** or local Pin.
 So I open the `RPCTrusted` promission for `Cluster.Pin`.
 3. Get, Working in progress.

+### TODO
+Now use the sharding dag_service to store the origin file and single dag_service to store single file.
+Many be is a method to combine them with a new dag_service.

 ---
 [![Made by](https://img.shields.io/badge/By-Protocol%20Labs-000000.svg?style=flat-square)](https://protocol.ai)